ucb-ee290c/fa18-smartnic/src/main/scala/aes/README.md

 # AES Chisel Blocks

 This directory contains the AES modules.
-They can be compile to FIRRTL with `sbt compile`, and compiled to Verilog with `sbt run`.
+They can be compiled to FIRRTL with `sbt compile`, and compiled to Verilog with `sbt run`.

 These blocks are designed for 128-bit Electronic Codebook AES encryption.
 The proposed use case is